hadro/info654fa20/slides/class_7.md

 Note this is different from the XML declaration (`<?xml version="1.0" encoding="utf-8"?>`) at the top of XML documents, and note how the structure is different.

 ---

+# Some examples

+XML is all over the place out in the wild -- a few examples!:

+- [HTML5 Logo](https://upload.wikimedia.org/wikipedia/commons/6/61/HTML5_logo_and_wordmark.svg) (all SVG graphics are xml)
+- Ebooks! (specifically, the .epub file format)

+---
 # Additional Resources